 The attached presentation focuses on the inspection activity and reporting of the International Atomic Energy Agency (IAEA) and related UN activity.
 It is the third of a three part series on Iranian nuclear programs and long-range missiles.
 The first covered the consequences of Iranian use of nuclear weapons, and of a possible nuclear exchange between Iran and Israel or the gulf states.
-It is available on the CSIS web site at
+It is available here.

 The second presentation covered what is and is not known about Iran’s nuclear weapons and missile developments.
-It is available on the CSIS web site at
+It is available here.

 This report focuses on the evidence provided by the IAEA.
 The sections dealing with IAEA reporting – particularly the latest reports as of November 2007 -- quote the key technical judgments and findings of IAEA inspectors and not just the summary comments.
 These detailed findings often do a far better job of revealing the level of Iranian non-compliance, delay, and obfuscation than the summary comments.

 The evidence presented provides strong indications that Iran is pursuing a nuclear weapons program.
 Specifically, Iran is known to have made significant efforts in all of the following areas, most of which have been tracked by the IAEA for some time: